+When applying for a car insurance premium, most car insurance companies look at several factors to know whether you qualify, one of which is your driving history.
 Although the price isn't the only thing to consider when shopping for auto insurance, getting the best insurance at the lowest cost is a priority for most consumers.
 One of the top ways you can save on your car insurance is by having and maintaining a clean driving record.
 But what, exactly, do auto insurance companies consider a clean driving record?

 What is a driving record?

-If you came out of a traffic stop with a written warning instead of a citation, that will not go on your driving record.
+If you came out of a traffic stop with a written warning instead of a citation, that would not go on your driving record.
 However, while it won't appear on your driving record, there are police departments that require officers to record the issuance of written warnings in their computer systems.

 A driving record is the recorded history of a person's vehicle infractions, and a clean driving record is a driver's history that reflects no citations or points on their license.

 On your driving history, you can find the following things:

 -Driving license status -License classifications and endorsements -DUI/DWI convictions -Fees and citations -License points -Traffic accidents -Defensive driving classes (if any)